kthffmn/max-fun-con-listener/README.md

 # Max Fun Con Listener

 ## About

-This small Ruby app checks the [Max Fun Con]() website every two minutes and sees if there is a new `H2` tag in the `#body`.
-If a new tag has added, in other words, MaxFunCon posted a new post, then it sends a tweet from [@a1erter](https://twitter.com/a1erter).
+This small Ruby app checks the [Max Fun Con](http://www.maxfuncon.com/) website every two minutes and sees if there is a new `H2` tag in the `#blog` div.
+If a new tag has added, in other words, MaxFunCon posted a new post, it sends a tweet from [@a1erter](https://twitter.com/a1erter).
 It then updates the YAML file of blog post titles and exits the loop.

 ## Why?